 Other Considerations: Over the past several years the timber industry in Southeast Alaska (its infrastructure and harvest levels) has changed dramatically.
 There are fewer operators, timber owners, purchasers, and markets as in the past.
 The cost of timber operations has increased while market values have fluctuated both higher and lower depending on species and quality.
 A positive aspect is that demands for lower timber grades/sorts have increased due to the China market.
 The higher grade Spruce and Hemlock have both seen significant declines in demand while prices have fluctuated, but have not reached historic highs.
 There is concern that markets will continue the trend toward alternate products.
-Lastly, the cost of helicopter harvest necessary for this sale continues to increase.
-It is, therefore, prudent for the Trust to harvest the identified parcel as soon as possible.
+Lastly, the cost of helicopter harvest the identified parcel as soon as possible.